CloudLabs-Samples/EduLabs/BigData/HDF/Exercise-1.md

 ### Exercise 1 : Set up a lab for big data analytics using Docker deployment of HortonWorks DataFlow

 This lab explains you to set up a big data analytics class.
-It assists the user in dealing with massive volumes of data and apply machine learning and statistical learning methods to obtain data insights.
+It assists the user in dealing with massive volumes of data and applies machine learning and statistical learning methods to obtain data insights.
 A key objective of this lab is to learn how to use data analytics technologies, such as Apache Hadoop's open-source software package, which provides tools for storing, managing, and processing massive data.

 In this lab, we will use Hortonworks DataFlow (HDF), a popular commercial version of Hadoop provided by Cloudera.
 We are using HDF Sandbox 3.0.1, which is a free, simplified version of the platform that is used to design for learning and experimentation purpose.

 ### Task 1 : Getting Started with the HDF Sandbox

-In the following task you will be able to start the HDF SandBox and verify the status of the SandBox.
+In the following task, you will be able to start the HDF SandBox and verify the status of the SandBox.

 1. On the environment provided, select the **Git Bash** from the **Type here to search**.